jrpotter/notebook/notes/binary/hexadecimal.md

 %%ANKI
 Basic
-What are the possible values the first nibble of $2^n$ can take on?
+What are the possible values in binary that the first nibble of $2^n$ can take on?
 Back: `0001`, `0010`, `0100`, and `1000`.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1707432641580-->